 Museums come in all shapes and sizes.
 You can find them in large metropolitan settings or alone on a barren island.
 Not every museum is worthy of planning an entire itinerary around, but every museum has value.
-Webster’s Dictionary states this fact:
+Webster’s Dictionary defines Museum:

-Definition of museum: an institution devoted to the procurement, care, study, and display of objects of lasting interest or value
+“An institution devoted to the procurement, care, study, and display of objects of lasting interest or value.”

 I enter every museum with curiosity and the hope of learning some tidbit.
 Granted some museums take a little effort for me to find that tidbit, like the Antique Snowmobile Museum in Eagle River, WI.
-At the least I learned the passion some have for their “snow machines”.
+At least I learned the passion some have for their “snow machines”.
 Nevertheless, I am game to checkout most any museum we find.
-So let’s Go Learn Things……..

 - Discovery World in Milwaukee, WI.
 I admit to a home field bias here, but I do think this is a consistently entertaining and informative Science Museum.
-Even the building architecture and its harbor location impress.
+Even the building architecture and its harbor location is impressive.

 - Science Museum of Minnesota in St. Paul.
-This Midwest museum is similar to our Discovery World and great for young and old.
-See my post here.
+This Midwest museum is great for young and old.

 History museums are harder to categorize.
 They range from the massive Smithsonian Institute to your tiny local historical society.
-Unlike the science museums, a small history museum can be as entertaining as a large one.
+A small history museum can be as entertaining as a large one.
 Many historical museums and settings were discussed in the previous post on Historical Destinations.
 In addition, history can be found in almost all other categories of museums.
 Certainly science and art museums also provide insights into the past.
 For this discussion I will share a few large icons and a few more obscure options.
 Be sure to keep your eyes open for hidden gems wherever you travel.

 - Smithsonians; Again the Smithsonian Institute has an extraordinary array of Historical and Heritage Museums.
 To mention a few; the African American Museum, American Indian Museum and the American History Museum.